 Smoking is banned in all public spaces, including the conference venue.

 Barcelona enjoys a mild Mediterranean climate.
 In November, average temperatures vary between 14 and 17 °C during the day and 10 – 8 °C at night.

 Most establishments accept credit cards.

-Tipping in bars and restaurants is not mandatory in Barcelona, but if you want to leave a tip, 5% is recommended.
+Tipping in bars and restaurants is not mandatory in Barcelona, but if you tip, 5% is recommended.